-The dupe posts are my favorite ones so far.
-Not the easiest ones to build, as I rely mostly on online information to find an alternative to products I already have and love.
-And either the formula changed, thus the final product looks different, either who wrote about the dupes didn’t really compare the items side by side.
-This time I really have dupes that I have been looking for a while, the duped products being some of my top favorites.
+“Dupes” posts are my favorite ones so far.
+They aren’t the easiest to create, as I rely mostly on online information to find an alternatives to products I already own and love.
+Often, either the formula has changed-meaning the final product looks different-or the person who wrote about the dupe didn’t actually compare the items side-by-side.
+This time, however, I’ve found dupes I’ve been hunting for a long while, and the original products are some of my all-time favorites.

-You will not believe these next finds.
-We are talking Armani Luminous Silk foundation, Givenchy Prisme Libre Pink powder in the old version and even Mac Costa Riche liner.
-On some of the next products not only did I find a dupe for the product performance, texture, but also the exact shade.
-There is one tough that I can’t say it’s 100% identical, but you will not find closer than this as I have been researching for the the last year for an alternative.
+You won’t believe these next finds.
+We are talking Armani Luminous Silk foundation OG, the old version of Givenchy Prisme Libre Pink powder, and even the Mac Costa Riche liner.
+For some of these, I didn’t just find a match for performance and texture, but for the exact shade as well.
+There is one, though, that I can’t say is 100% identical-but you won’t find anything closer, and I’ve been researching alternatives for over a year.

-If you want to check my previous posts with proven identical dupes that I’ve personally tested, I leave you here down all the links.
-You will find iconic products like Nars Laguna bronzer, Bobbi Brown face base, Urban Decay Primer Potion and more.
+If you want to check out my previous posts featuring proven dupes I’ve personally tested, I’ve linked them all below.
+You’ll find iconic products like Nars Laguna bronzer, Bobbi Brown Face Base, Urban Decay Primer Potion, and more.

-Armani Luminous Silk Foundation vs. L'Oreal True match Nude Hyaluronic Tinted Serum
+Armani Luminous Silk Foundation-OG vs. L'Oreal True match Nude Hyaluronic Tinted Serum

 YSL Lash Clash Extreme Volume Mascara in 2 Uninhibited Brown vs. Maybelline Lash Sensational Sky High Washable Mascara in True Brown